 If you use an inhaler, it’s important to rinse your mouth afterward.
 This will prevent fungal infections from occurring.
 Because of the impact medication can have on the mouth, signing up for individual dental benefits after retirement is a wise choice for your smile and your wallet.

-- Poor oral health can affect a person’s ability to chew, speak, smile, and maintain adequate nutrition.
+Poor oral health can affect a person’s ability to chew, speak, smile, and maintain adequate nutrition.
 Maintaining good smile health practices by going to the dentist will, in the long run, reduce inflammation of the gums, reduce sensitivity, and increase your comfort level with your smile.

 To buy individual dental insurance that’s right for you, start off by evaluating your budget and your dental work needs.
-Educate yourself on the ever-changing marketplace and demand innovative dental benefits and care from providers you trust.
+Educate yourself on the ever-changing dental benefits marketplace.
+Seek out innovative dental benefits and care from providers you trust.
 Check out our plan offerings to see if one works for you.